FOOTBALL IS OPEN AND ACCESSIBLE FOR ALL

 All participants will be treated fairly and with respect and the Amateur FA will provide access and opportunities for all members of the community to take part in, and enjoy, its activities.

 Rainbow Laces is a campaign to make football everyone’s game.

-The campaign looks at how leagues, clubs and organisations can show support for the LGBT+ community and promote inclusion in football.
+The campaign looks at how leagues, clubs and organisations can show support for the LGBTQ+ community and promote inclusion in football.